azimsaidov/azimsaidov/README.md

 @azimsaidov

-Hey!
-My name is Saidazim Saidov, but I go by Azim.

-I am a current undergraduate student at UC Riverside, class of 2027.
-I am studying Computer Science and have extensive knowledge of back- and front-end languages, including C, Python, Java, HTML/CSS.
-I am currently learning the AI specialization and machine learning algorithm, and I am very interested in it as a possible career path.

-I am always looking for new opportunities to expand my experience through research, internships, or assistant positions.
-Please reach out to me for any reason at all; I would love to chat!

-azimdsaidov@gmail.com
+Wsp!!

+I'm Azim (Saidazim Saidov), a Computer Science undergraduate at UC Riverside (Class of 2027).
+With a strong foundation in programming languages like C, Python, and Java, along with proficiency in web development using HTML and CSS, I've developed versatile skills to tackle a wide range of projects.
+My current focus lies in the AI specialization and machine learning algorithms.
+I'm fascinated by their potential to revolutionize technology and drive innovation.
+Eager to contribute to this field, I'm constantly seeking opportunities to apply my knowledge to real-world applications.
+Beyond the classroom, I'm dedicated to continuous learning and growth.
+Whether it's through independent research, internships, or assisting on intriguing projects, I'm always ready to take on new challenges that expand my horizons.
+Feel free to connect with me for insightful discussions or potential collaborations.
+If you're looking for someone passionate about AI, programming, and pushing boundaries, I'm just an email away at azimdsaidov@gmail.com